LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 - You can start your server with `npm start`
 - Your server should use `node` and `express`
 - When I visit 'http://localhost:3000/' I see:
   - The text "Welcome stranger!
-Tell us about yourself?"
+Tell us about yourself."
   - A text input with the placeholder or label "First name"
   - A text input with the placeholder or label "Last name"
   - A text input with the placeholder or label "Favorite color"